 The next ethical hacking tool on the list is Nessus.
 Nessus is the world’s most well-known vulnerability scanner, which was designed by tenable network security.
 It is free and is chiefly recommended for non-enterprise usage.
 This network-vulnerability scanner efficiently finds critical bugs on any given system.

 - Unpatched services and misconfiguration

 - Various system vulnerabilities

-Nikto is a web scanner that scans and tests several web servers for identifying software that are outdated, dangerous CGIs or files and other problems.
+Nikto is a web scanner that scans and tests several web servers for identifying software that is outdated, dangerous CGIs or files, and other problems.
 It is capable of performing server-specific as well as generic checks and prints by capturing the received cookies.
 It is a free, open-source tool, which checks version-specific problems across 270 servers and identifies default programs and files.

-Here are some of the chief features of Nikto:
+Here are some of the chief features of Nikto hacking software:

 - Checks web servers and identifies over 6400 CGIs or files that are potentially dangerous

 - Checks servers for outdated versions as well as version-specific problems